History

 Eska Letna ★ 4.5

-Eska Letna opened in February 2025 on the Letna grid as the second Ambiente bakery, baking the same bread 33 sourdough plus laminated pastries and breakfast to-go.
+Eska Letna opened in February 2025 on the Letna grid as the second Ambiente bakery, baking the same bread 33 sourdough plus laminated pastries and breakfast.

 Tip: Sweet and savoury breakfasts are made to-go; the morning crowd is the Letna runners.